convergencelabs/jointjs-utils/README.md

 3. Open the example/index.html file in your browser

-Note: to run the example you must have a Convergence Account.
+Note: to run the example you must have a Convergence Server.